10 Tips to help hack-proof your dorm room

 What to do:

 Avoid accessing sensitive accounts, like your bank or credit card portals, when using public Wi-Fi.
-Help protect yourself connecting through a robust VPN, like Norton Ultra VPN, which encrypts your data.
+Help protect yourself connecting through a robust VPN, like Norton VPN, which encrypts your data.
 Alternatively, use your mobile data or 5G network for any important transactions.

 3. Monitor your bank and credit card accounts constantly.